Connect with others who understand.

 Learn more about advanced NSCLC.

-In today’s world of oncology, shared decision-making is ever more important.
-Patient advocates recommend shared-decision making in health care, which encourages two-way communication.
-Rather than asking people with cancer to simply listen to their treatment teams and follow instructions, shared decision-making places an emphasis on collaboration.
-The treatment team and the person with NSCLC discuss the available treatments, the pros and cons of each option, and the greater wishes of the person with cancer before moving forward on any treatment plan.
-This view puts the person being treated at the center of the treatment.
+In today’s world of oncology, shared decision-making is increasingly important.
+Patient advocates recommend this approach, which encourages open, two-way communication between patients and their health care teams.
+Rather than simply asking people with cancer to listen and follow instructions, shared decision-making emphasizes collaboration.
+The treatment team discusses the available treatments with the person with NSCLC and their family, explaining the pros and cons of each option.
+They also consider the person’s treatment goals before recommending a plan.
+This approach puts the individual at the center of their care.

 Why is this approach so important?
 Shared decision-making can lead to better outcomes for anyone undergoing medical treatment.
 People are more comfortable with the care they get when they fully understand the options and feel their concerns and preferences have been taken into account.
 They feel like they have greater control in a challenging situation and report more satisfaction with the treatment plans they choose.
 This communication builds trust between doctors and those undergoing treatment.